View/download the original article published on Security World here.

 During the early years, many industry pundits would shine a spotlight on each and every product gaffe or technical quality issue that Arecont Vision was guilty of.
-Their rapid growth contributed to those early miscues and it was easy —and probably good sport— to throw rocks at companies that were growing fast and making mistakes.
+Their rapid growth contributed to those early miscues and it was easy —and a probably good sport— to throw rocks at companies that are growing fast and making mistakes.

 Looking at Arecont Vision today, we see a much stronger company, one that is driven more by procedures and policies than by the seat of their pants.
-A company that has learned a great deal since their founding in 2003.
+A company that has learned a great deal since its founding in 2003.

-Mr. Roberts, who started at Arecont Vision in September 2010 and is a student of quality management principles and continually measuring effectiveness of his team, had put in place numerous practices to improve the quality of the Arecont Vision cameras, as well as the overall delivery times to market.
+Mr. Roberts, who started at Arecont Vision in September 2010 and is a student of quality management principles and continually measuring the effectiveness of his team, had put in place numerous practices to improve the quality of the Arecont Vision cameras, as well as the overall delivery times to market.

 Roberts began to evaluate the processes from that first month on the job and quickly presented to management a set of goals to improve quality, efficiency, and throughput while also eliminating overtime.

-The addition of quality check points in their manufacturing processes and thorough reviews of all their vendors helped correct on-going quality issues that were happening and prevented quality issues from surfacing again.
+The addition of quality checkpoints in their manufacturing processes and thorough reviews of all their vendors helped correct on-going quality issues that were happening and prevented quality issues from surfacing again.

-Roberts has previously set up ISO procedures in past companies he had worked for and he is very knowledgeable in understanding how proper quality processes work and, if done properly, the benefits that can come from them.
+Roberts has previously set up ISO procedures in past companies he had worked for and he is very knowledgeable in understanding how proper quality processes work and if done properly, the benefits that can come from them.
 Although Arecont Vision is currently not ISO certified, all processes and procedures are set up to transition to ISO at any given time.

 These new processes were not exactly Mr. Roberts alone.
 It took everyone in the company to get behind and especially the cooperation from the manufacturing floor team in understanding the changes that were being implemented and the benefits that would come from such changes.
 Most –if not all– quality issues were resolved by the end of 2012.
-You can tell how well the quality measures were working by looking at internal failures rates, the amount of cameras being manufactured daily, limited production fallout, and a reduced RMA rate.
+You can tell how well the quality measures were working by looking at internal failure rates, the number of cameras being manufactured daily, limited production fallout, and a reduced RMA rate.